-Beyond the Bel-Air you will pass a number of old motels on the left before coming to a Route 66 classic – the Luna Café.
+Beyond the Bel-Air, you will pass several old motels on the left before coming to a Route 66 classic – the Luna Café.
 The “café” was said to also host a gambling operation in the basement and provided “ladies of ill-repute” upstairs.
 According to local legend, if the cherry in the martini glass on the neon sign was lit, the ladies upstairs were open for business.
-Like many other places along Illinois’ ribbon of the Mother Road, the café was once said to have been visited often by Al Capone, as well as a host of other mobsters.
+Like many other places along Illinois’ ribbon of the Mother Road, the café was once said to have been visited often by Al Capone and a host of other mobsters.
 At one time, the café was a “fine dining establishment” and so expensive that most law-abiding citizens couldn’t afford to eat there.
 The original building sported an enormous neon moon was on the top of the building; however, it was taken down and destroyed when the building was re-roofed.

 With help from Friends of the Mother Road, the neon moon sign has been restored to its former luster.
-After almost nine decades, the Luna Café is still in business, though, today, it is more of a working persons’ establishment, catering to the locals and a new generation of Route 66 travelers.
+After almost nine decades, the Luna Café is still in business.
+Today, it is more of a working persons’ establishment, catering to the locals and a new generation of Route 66 travelers.